 The downside is that trusts cost more to set up and need regular updates to work properly.

-Picking between a will and trust depends on what you own, how private you want to be, and your family situation.
+Picking between a will and trust depends on what you own, privacy needs, and your family situation.
 Many people in Florida use both to better protect their belongings and wishes.

 Power of Attorney Options

-When serious health problems suddenly happen, having power of attorney papers ready is key to protecting yourself.
+When serious health problems suddenly happen, power of attorney papers are key to protecting yourself.
 These legal papers let you pick trusted people to make choices for you when you can’t.

 Two main types are worth looking at closely.
-A durable power of attorney lets your chosen person handle money matters – like buying or selling property, dealing with banks, and taking care of taxes – even if you become too sick to do these things.
+A durable power of attorney lets your chosen person handle money matters.
+Buying or selling property, dealing with banks, and paying taxes when you become too sick to do these things.

-A medical power of attorney lets someone make health care choices that match what you want when you’re too ill to speak for yourself.
+A medical power of attorney lets someone make health care choices for you when you’re too ill to speak for yourself.

-For both types, you need to pick people you trust who know what matters to you and will stand up for what you would want.
-It’s smart to look over these papers now and then to make sure they still fit your life and what you want.
+Pick people you trust who know what matters to you and will stand up for what you would want.
+Review these papers now and then to confirm they still are what you want.

 Asset Protection Strategies

 Protecting what you’ve worked hard to earn is key to keeping your money safe for the future.
-A good plan starts with having enough insurance for everything you own and setting up retirement accounts that keep your money safe from claims.
+A good plan starts with having enough insurance for everything you own.
+It includes setting up retirement accounts that keep your money safe from claims.

 Buying real estate through business structures like LLCs can help keep your personal belongings safe from business problems.